maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 Finally, there is a risk that people who you physically interact with will find one of your reminder notes, recover your passphrase and steal your coin.
 The best defense agaist this attack is first, to make your reminder cryptic enough so that anyone who finds it won't know what it is;
 and second, to not hang out with dicks who would steal your money.
-Some combination of the two will protect your backup notes.

 #### What's a Good Passphrase?